rockkytb/SoftEngII-P08-SPG/README.md

 "price":1.99,
 "qty":2,
 "farmer_id":3
-"state":}
+"state": "CONFIRMED"}

 #### GET /api/farmers/:farmerid/products

-return the JSON list of all products of a particular farmer from PRODUCT_WEEK table.
+return the JSON list of all products of a particular farmer in state= CONFIRMED from PRODUCT_WEEK table.
 Example

     [
     {"id":1,